is part of the Global Exhibitions Division of Informa PLC

 Questions about this session should be directed to John Weisbarth at JWeisbarth@euclidchemical.com.

 NEW!
-Adding Value to Slabs-on-Ground Systems-Admixtures to Flooring
+Adding Value to Slab-on-Ground Systems -- Admixtures to Flooring

 Presented by Sika Slab Solutions (Sika Corporation).

 Date/Time: Tuesday, January 22 • 1:00 pm – 4:30 pm